 The Black Student Union at Heidelberg University provides an opportunity for African Americans students and allies to establish a support network on campus.
 The organization provides social, cultural, and educational programs which are open to the campus community.

 Berg Latinx Unidos

 The group strives to create a space for Latinx and other supporting students to talk about issues that are unique to the Latinx community, to promote a presence of our culture on the campus through educational events and trips, and to make connections to one another and alumni for support.

 Berg Allies is dedicated to promoting equal rights to all people, regardless of gender, race, sexuality, disability, or age.
-This group supports and works to create a safe campus environment for all students.
-This group is truly about promoting basic human rights to everyone.
+This group supports and works to create a safe campus environment for all students while focusing on LGBTQ+ rights and activism.
+Berg Allies is truly about promoting basic human rights to everyone.